str replace for strings

 Examples

-Find and replace the first occurrence using string replacement not regular expressions
+Find and replace the first occurrence of a substring

 ~\path

-Find and replace all occurrences using string replacement not regular expressions
+Find and replace all occurrences of a substring

 azc azc azc